Average High Temperature: 30°F (-1°C)

 While Chicago slows down a bit with events and festivals in January, there are still fun things to do.
 Here's a selection of Chicago's best events this month.
 Check back often as new ones will be added.
 Have an event you'd like to list?
 E-mail the event's details to Chicago@aboutguide.com

-Top Event This Month: The Annual Polar Bear Plunge on January 26, 2013 - The Lakeview Polar Bear Club (LPBC) is hosting its 12th annual charity Polar Plunge on January 26th, 2013.
+Top Event This Month: The Annual Polar Bear Plunge on January 25, 2014 - The Lakeview Polar Bear Club (LPBC) is hosting its 13th annual charity Polar Plunge on January 25th, 2014.
 If you are brave enough, you can join the club as they "plunge" into Lake Michigan at the Oak Street Beach at noon (arrive by 11 a.m.).
 (Learn about the club's history and see pictures of people doing past plunges.)
-Registration costs are $20/per swimmer when registering in advance.
-Otherwise, it is $30/per swimmer.
+Registration costs are $30/per swimmer when registering in advance.
+Otherwise, it is $40/per swimmer.
 As the club's Web site states: "While there are many fantastic charities that raise money for good causes, the LPBC stands apart by raising money for specific families."
+There will also be an after party at Fatpour Tapworks on Division.
+The bar is providing two buses to take people from the beach directly over to the bar.

 Date TBD: Recycle Your Christmas Tree - Ready to take down your Christmas tree?
 The Chicago Park District is accepting trees at several locations throughout the city.
 Also, there will be some wood mulch available at the sites.

-Through March, 2013: Millennium Park Ice Skating - Ice skating at Chicago's Millennium Park is one of Chicago's most popular winter activities with the rink's skyscraper views, festive music, and charm - the rink is outside along Michigan Avenue.
+Through March, 2014: Millennium Park Ice Skating - Ice skating at Chicago's Millennium Park is one of Chicago's most popular winter activities with the rink's skyscraper views, festive music, and charm - the rink is outside along Michigan Avenue.
+(Find other places to skate in Chicago this winter.)